Code Jumper

 Starting Point

-Microsoft Research designed and developed the software, PCB’s and an early physical prototype.
-We were given access to the prototype and early user testing feedback.
+Microsoft Research developed the software, PCBs, and an early physical prototype.
+We were granted access to the prototype and provided with feedback from initial user testing.

 Deliverable

-A fully functional final product, ready for plastic injection moulded mass manufacture.
+A fully functional, plastic injection moulded final prototype, optimised for plastic injection moulded mass production.

 From Concept Sketches to Injection Moulded Production

-Throughout this project we collaborated closely with Microsoft’s research team to create a final product that was manufacturable and suitable for use in schools and teaching environments.
+Throughout the project, we worked closely with Microsoft’s research team to develop a manufacturable product suitable for schools and teaching environments.

-Most importantly, these designs needed to provide an intuitive and usable physical representation of the programming language they represent and control (play, pause, loop, reverse, etc).
-This was achieved by progressing the designs through a continuous series of iterative improvements, from initial sketches and schematics, right through to final production ready CAD data and test prototypes.
+The designs needed to provide an intuitive and practical physical representation of the programming language they control, such as play, pause, loop, and reverse.
+This was accomplished through a process of continuous iteration, evolving from initial sketches and schematics to final production-ready CAD data and test prototypes.